 Digital support

 There is now wide recognition of the importance of addressing digital inclusion as a priority to reduce social isolation and help improve people’s well-being, including mental health and connectedness.
-The experience of lockdown has highlighted this issue and there is an increased focus on assisting those currently digitally excluded to get connected.
+The experience of lockdown highlighted this issue and there is an increased focus on assisting those currently digitally excluded to get connected.
 A number of digital inclusion initiatives have been developed to help:

 Connecting Scotland